spapas/mailer_server/README.md

 mailer_server
 =============

 A mailer server for use with your own SMTP server.
+You install the app, configure it with your SMTP server and can use the API (and other feautures) to send emails.

+Some features

+* A full REST API for sending emails
+* Supports attachments to emails
+* Supports email templates and distribution list to send emails to many people
+* History of sent emails
+* Integration with Django through https://github.com/spapas/django-mailer-server-backend

 Rationale
 ---------

-One common need of you applications is to configure them to send procedural email to their users.
-This may take some time (even seconds depending on your SMTP server) and you'll probably need to make it asynchronous after a little while.
+One common need of your applications is to send transactional email to their users.
+If you want to use your own SMTP server (instead of a mail sending service) you'll soon find out that sending email through SMTP may take some time (even seconds depending on your SMTP server) and you'll probably want to make it asynchronous after a little while.
 The problem is that configuring the asynchrnous infrastracture needed (celery or rq or whatever) just for this kind of job is not worth it.
+You shouldn't need to install all these dependencies and moving parts just to be able to send a couple of emails.
 This project should help you with this.
 You install this in a server and then use the API to call it when you send the email.
-The API is asynchronous and will answer immediately so you the users won't experience any delay.
+The API is asynchronous and will answer very fast (some ms) so you the users won't experience any extra delay.

 There are various other goodies like seeing the emails that have been send, allowing for email templates and distribution lists (for users to create their own lists and send email to these people) and even a django email backend (https://github.com/spapas/django-mailer-server-backend) which you can configure django with so as to use the mailer server for all emails.

 You shouldn't use ths project if you use something like mailgun or sendgrid or another similar email provider but if you still send emails through your SMTP server you will find this project invaluable.
 We're using it in our organization for many years as a centralized email sending service and it's used by more than 10 different applications.
+Also, if you have a *single* app then you also don't need this; just configure django-rq for this particular app!
+This project is helpful if you are an organization that have (or going to have) a handful of different apps that will want to send transactional email.

 Requirements
 ------------